-How the behaviour of a business is ow the behaviour of a business is judged against human morals.
+How the behaviour of a business is judged against human morals.
 Term Definition Fair Trade A global scheme that states that farmers or producers are paid a fair price for their goods.
 Business costs are higher, but customers will pay more for Fair Trade products.
 Environmental Businesses are constantly monitored for their environmental impact.
 Behaving in an environmentally ethically manner means to not pollute or damage the local/national/global environment - sea, land or sky.
 Labour Human morals dictate that a business should pay its workers fairly and that working conditions should be safe and clean.
 If a business sub-contracts work to international manufacturers in Asia, human morals dictate that those workers of the contractor are paid fairly and work in safe, clean conditions also.